How to Budget Like a Single Super Mom

 - Kid-related necessities like school lunch fees, school uniforms or activity fees for extracurriculars

 Next, move on to the extras list.
 This is where you'll include expenses you don't necessarily need.
-For example, you might have:
+For example, you might list:

 - Eating out